DataDog/documentation/content/guides/composite_monitors.md

 ### How many alerts you will get

-If all individual monitors — A, B and C — are simple alerts, the composite monitor will also have a simple alert type, meaning it will only send up to one alert per evaluation cycle.
+If all individual monitors are simple alerts, the composite monitor will also have a simple alert type, meaning it will only send up to one alert per evaluation cycle.
 The composite monitor will trigger when the queries for A, B, and C are all true at the same time.

 If even one individual monitor is multi-alert, then the composite monitor is also multi-alert.
 How _many_ alerts it may send at a time depends on whether the composite monitor uses one or uses many multi-alert monitors.